iBz-04/Dashboard-starter/README.md

 ## Overview

-A functional dashboard starter solution for saas and businesess in general
+A fully functional  and scalable dashboard starter solution for saas and businesess in general

 ### Login Credentials
 NOTE: Use this Email and password to **Login!**